northbright/Notes/Redis/Install_and_Config_Redis_on_CentOS.md

-# Install and Config Redis-2.8.19 on CentOS 7
+# Install and Configure Redis-2.8.19 on CentOS 7

 #### Install Redis